Suzanne Cory facts for kids

 |

-Suzanne Cory AC FAA FRS (born 11 March 1942) is an Australian molecular biologist.
+Suzanne Cory (born 11 March 1942) is an Australian molecular biologist.
 She has worked on the genetics of the immune system and cancer and has lobbied her country to invest in science.
-She is married to fellow scientist Jerry Adams, also a WEHI scientist, whom she met while studying for her PhD at the University of Cambridge, England.
+She is married to fellow scientist Jerry Adams, also a WEHI scientist.

 In 1971, Cory and her husband began their research at the Walter and Eliza Hall Institute of Medical Research, located in Melbourne, Australia.
 The two scientists helped introduce new scientific technology and methods they had been exposed to in Geneva and Cambridge, which helped expand and better the molecular biology research in Australia.
 They initially chose to study the genetic component of immunity, discovering that antibody genes are a combination of pieces and can be arranged in a variety of ways.
 This discovery helped explain the diversity of the immune system and its ability to fight a large array of harmful cell invaders.

 Cory was the Director of the Walter and Eliza Hall Institute of Medical Research (WEHI), from 1996 until 30 June 2009 and remains a faculty member, having rejoined the institute's Molecular Genetics of Cancer Division.
 Her current research focuses on genetic changes in blood cancers and the effects of chemotherapeutic drugs on the cancer cells.
-Cory's work has been published in research journals including Blood (journal), The EMBO Journal, Nature (journal), Cell Death & Differentiation, and Proceedings of the National Academy of Sciences of the United States of America.
+Cory's work has been published in Blood, The EMBO Journal, Nature, Cell Death & Differentiation, and Proceedings of the National Academy of Sciences of the United States of America.

 The Suzanne Cory High School opened in Cory's honour in 2011.
 The public high school caters to 800 students from grades 9-12.
-Qualified students gain entry to the school through a three-hour aptitude test, which is also used for placement into three other highly selective Australian high schools.
 The school is in close proximity to Victoria University, which allows students access to the school's facilities and staff.

 Awards and honors